sebasvila/fif/content/posts/lightning-lathe/index.en.md

 draft: false
 slug: "light-up-the-lathe"
 aliases:
   - "lightning-lathe"
 coverImage: P1050142.JPG
 tags:
-- leinen LZ4SB
+  - machine.leinen-lz4sb
-- tech.electricity
+  - technology.electricity
-categories:
+  - tools.metalworking
-- tools
+categories: []
 keywords:
   - Waldmann luminaire WD 306
   - industrial luminaires
 ---
 An old Waldmann WD 306 luminaire is added to the Boley Leinen lathe.
 The luminaire is nowadays old but it is still a very good design.
 Can be found at a reasonable price and, after servicing it,